NuevoFoundation/workshops/content/english/unity/setting-up-nuvi.md

 weight: 3
 ---

 To begin setting up our main player, Nuvi, we first need to import the game assets we want to use.
 You can import your own assets, or [download the provided assets](../files/Unity_game_images.zip).
-To do import these into Unity, we need to head to the Project window and in the Assets folder, create a new folder and name it Drawings.
+To do import these into Unity, we need to head to the Project window and in the Assets folder, create a new folder and name it "Drawings".

 ![Creating a new folder](../img/2_1.png)